Who We Are

 Disaster Volunteer Coalition

-North Coast CERT is proud to be a member of the Disaster Volunteer Coalition, a collaboration between emergency management and disaster volunteer agencies in Erie, Huron, and Ottawa counties.
+The Disaster Volunteer Coalition is now part of North Coast CERT!
+The Coalition is a collaboration between emergency management and disaster volunteer agencies in Erie, Huron, and Ottawa counties.
 Along with American Red Cross, Amateur Radio Emergency Services, Medial Reserve Corps, and The Salvation Army, CERT works with EMA officials to strengthen and sustain disaster volunteer resources and foster collaboration with local government, first responders, and community organizations.
-For more information on the Coalition, visit www.disastercoalition.com.